 Fecundity: Two types of fecundity may be distinguished.
 Realised fecundity is the number of eggs released per spawning session or per year.
 Potential fecundity is the number of mature eggs contained in the gonad.
 Realised fecundity is a more accurate measure of gametic output, but is only obtainable from observations of spawning.
-Heslinga and Hillmann (1981) estimated the number of eggs released in a single spawning to be 100,000 to 1,000,000 eggs per female.
-This estimate, which was based on counts of 2-day-old larvae, assumed negligible mortality between egg release and counting.
-It is substantially lower than that reported by Nash (1985), who made direct counts of eggs released by individual females; these ranged from 300,000 to 2,000,000, with no apparent relationship between animal size and number of eggs released.
-One female, of about 11 cm diameter, was observed to release approximately three million eggs in a 15-minute spawning session in Port Vila, Vanuatu, in January 1990 (Nash, 1990b).
+Heslinga and Hillmann (1981) estimated the number of eggs released in a single spawning to be $10^4$ to $10^6$ eggs per female.
+This estimate, which was based on counts of two-day-old larvae, assumed negligible mortality between egg release and counting.
+It is substantially less than that reported by Nash (1985), who made direct counts of eggs released by individual females; these ranged from $3 \times 10^5$ to $2 \times 10^6$ , with no apparent relationship between animal size and number of eggs released.
+One female, of about 11 cm diameter, was observed to release approximately three million eggs in a 15-minute spawning session in Port Vila, Vanuatu in January 1990 (Nash, 1990b).